Types of Foods

 The main types of food are carbohydrates, proteins, fats, vitamins, minerals, and water, each serving a unique role in nutrition.

-Processed foods are foods that have been altered from their natural state, often for convenience, preservation, or flavor, like canned vegetables, chips, and ready-to-eat meals.
+Processed foods are foods that have been altered from their natural state, often for convenience, preservation, or flavour, like canned vegetables, chips, and ready-to-eat meals.

 Plant-based foods come from plants (fruits, vegetables, grains), while animal-based foods come from animals (meat, fish, eggs, dairy).